tlouarn/tlouarn.github.io/_posts/2021-06-05-public-private-keys.md

 # Modulus and congruence

 Imagine a clock that shows the hours 1 to 12.
 If it's 10 o'clock now and you add 5 hours, what time will it be?
-10 + 5 = 15 but the clock only goes to 12, after which it "wraps around" to 3.
+Well, 10 + 5 = 15 but the clock only goes to 12, after which it "wraps around" to 3.
 We say that **3 and 15 are congruent modulo 12**.
 It means that:
 * both `15 mod 12` and `3 mod 12` yield the same result (`3`)they have the same remainders when divided by 12
 * 12 is a divisor of their difference (15 - 3 = 12, which is a multiple of 12)